10 Household Items to Repurpose for Gardening Bargains

 - Why it works: It’s thought that the strong scent of deodorant in bar soaps may deter deer and other backyard pests.

-- How to: Break a bar of soap into several pieces and hang them from strings or in old nylons or net bags on your tree.
+- How to: Break a bar of soap into several pieces and hang them from strings or in old nylons or mesh bags on your tree.

 - Tip: Hang bars of soap on posts or other structures near prime feeding areas if deer are attacking garden plants.

 - Other uses: If deer are devouring your tulips, slice or grate up soap and sprinkle the shavings around the plants.

 Disposable Aluminum Pie Tins